feral797/vehicle-efficiency-se-01/README.md

-# vehicle-efficiency-se-01
+# Vehicle Efficiency Calculator
-Vehicle Efficiency Calculator for Software Engineering
+A simple .net CLI application built as an extension of my Software Engineering class assignment.